 Sexuality is an important part of human life and the source of pleasure, comfort, expression of love, emotions, and family formation.
 Although good sex may not have much effect on success, happiness, and marriage, not having good sex can greatly destroy a marriage (1).
-WHO defines violence.
-For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled" (2).
+WHO defines sexual health as "a state of physical, emotional,

-^{} Corresponding author Razieh Pirouzeh, Lecturer, Department of Healthcare Services Management, School of Health Management & Information Sciences Iran University of Medical Sciences, Tehran, Iran.
-Tel; 09809012042778; Email: r_pirouzeh@yahoo.com
+Corresponding author: Razieh Pirouzeh, Associate Professor, Department of Public Health, Esfarayen Faculty of Medical Sciences, Esfarayen, Iran.
+Tel; 00989012042778; Email: R_pirouzeh@yahoo.com